 The option to pay annually is not available anywhere outside the US for now.

 22. Don't like the Centre Console finish?
 Wrap it!

 If you're not a fan of the centre console in your Tesla Model 3 or Y, there's an easy fix – wrap it!

-Many companies offer pre-cut wraps in a variety of colours and finishes, so you can find one that perfectly matches your style.
-Applying the wrap is fairly straightforward, and it’s a great way to personalise your Tesla and give it a unique look.
+Many companies offer pre-cut wraps in various colours and finishes, so you can find one that perfectly matches your style.
+Applying the wrap is fairly straightforward, and it's a great way to personalise your Tesla and give it a unique look.

 With alteration kits available for both versions, you can change the look of your Tesla with minimal effort and cost.